CarlKCarlK/range-set-blaze/benches/bench.md

 * **Measure**: intake speed
 * **Candidates**: HashSet, BTreeSet, RangeSetBlaze
 * **Vary**: *average clump size* from 1 (no clumps) to 1M (one big clump)
-* **Details**: We generate 1M integers in clumps.
+* **Details**: We generate 1M integers with clumps.
 Each clump has size chosen uniformly random from roughly 1 to double *average clump size*.
-The clumps are random uniform in a range of roughly 1 to 10M.
+The integers are random uniform in a range from roughly 1 to 10M.
 The exact range is sized so that the union of the 1M integers will cover 10% of the range.

 ### 'ingest_clumps_base' Results